nicktagliamonte/In-the-City/README.md

 Keep adding individual game elements in a "test data" format.

 - **GAME STATE MODIFICATIONS**
   - Neutral needs all stats, so does adversary (see `PartyMember.java`).
+  - Player deathsaves need to be reworked so that they aren't all made in a single turn: on player turn in combat `if (isDown())` inform the player and have them manually select the option to roll.
+    - Remove the sleep function currently in `Player.java` and possibly rework the `makeDeathSavingThrow()` method to return an int (current deathsave score) and only make a single throw.
+Then just call that method from `Combat` and perform the check there.
   - Make adversary inventory drop to floor at adversary location (update remove dead adversary method and the other instance where `map.entry` appears in `Combat.java`).
   - Reset Gilear health and etc. back to normal (currently elevated to test death saving throw functionality).
   - Edit the combat manual to hit the "not combat-focused" thing a little less hard.